 Other safety features include comically oversized power switches to quickly shut down your press if something goes awry and a clamping device to keep your workpiece steady.
 A clamp will also help prevent that 3,000 RPM piece of steel, too.
 No one wants that part your working on to fly loose and smack you in the head.
 It's also a good idea to have a press vise on hand.

-Another safety tip: I know that your workshop is well lit and everything but you might enjoy an onboard work light on your drill press especially with detailed work going on.
+Another safety tip: I'm sure that your workshop is well lit you might enjoy an onboard work light on your drill press especially with detailed work going on.
 An even better amenity would be a laser guide to get as accurate as humanly possible.
-Imagine a little crosshair targe to help you align that bit exactly where you need it; now you’re playing with power!
+Imagine a little crosshair target to help you align that bit exactly where you need it; now you’re playing with power!